gmcmillan100/docs/latex.md

 * [Bugs](#bugs)
 * [Full pdflatex Log](#full-pdflatex-log)

+Use Lamport TeX (LaTex) to export Sphinx RST/Markdown files to PDF.
+[Leslie Lamport](https://en.wikipedia.org/wiki/Leslie_Lamport) created LaTex.

+About pronunciation.
+According to the TeX creator, Donald Knut, the creator of LaTex (Leslie Lamport) never decided how to pronounce it.
+Many say "Laahh Tech"; others say "Laayy tech".
+See https://www.youtube.com/watch?v=8HuwiBPLV3A

 # Installation

 For Mac, the [MacTeX distribution](http://www.tug.org/mactex/) contains everything you need, including a complete TeX system with LaTeX itself and editors to write documents.